NXXR/HCU-project/docs/ProjectReports/MonthlyReports/AugustMonthlyReport.md

 one possibility is the strong difference between corridors and intersections in the CG dataset, so the network might recognize wider corridors or open spaces as intersections as it learned that corridors are as narrow as the CG dataset suggests (~2m wide corridors).
-Another reason might be additional, bright light sources and reflections leading the network to assume additional paths, as the corridors in the dataset are only modestly lit.
+Another reason might be additional, bright light sources and reflections leading the network to assume additional paths, as the corridors in the dataset are only dimly lit.